Madura-Prasad/Warehouse-Desktop-Application/README.md

 ### How to Run :
-Download or clone this repository and go to the dist folder and find the WareHouse.jar file.Then run the .jar file.
+-Download or clone this repository and go to the dist folder and find the WareHouse.jar file.Then run the .jar file.

 ### Language :